Ledger-Donjon/scaffold/docs/pulse_generator_module.rst

 =======================

 Each pulse generator allows generating one or multiple pulse when an input signal is asserted.
-Delay, width and number of pulses are all programmable using the registers of the module.
+Delay, width, interval and number of pulses are all programmable using the registers of the module.

 Below is an example of two generated pulses, to show what delays can be configured.
 Delays are a multiple of the system clock period.